-Vietnam vet lost his Purple heart as thieves swept into the Oroville Dam evacuation zone
+Vietnam vet lost his Purple Heart as thieves swept into the Oroville Dam evacuation zone

 The couple fled their home Sunday along with 188,000 other residents of Sutter, Yuba and Butte counties when officials feared the dam’s emergency spillway might fail, sending a wall of water crashing over the Highway 70 corridor.

 Looters apparently swept in after the communities were evacuated, giving them easy access to homes.
-Law enforcement officials are not classifying what followed as a wave of looting, since they define looting as stealing large numbers of goods from a single place, such as a store.
-But they have said there was a noticeable uptick in burglaries during the evacuation period.
+Law enforcement officials are not classifying what followed as a wave of looting, because they define looting as stealing large numbers of goods from a single place, such as a store.
+But a Yuba County sheriff’s official said there was a noticeable uptick in burglaries during the day-and-a-half-long evacuation period, and Butte County Sheriff Kory Honea said there were some cases being labeled as looting incidents.

 Those who were given moments to leave their homes often left behind credit cards, cash and other valuables.
 The Pomeroys focused on getting their medicines and the items they would need for a stay away from home, Gaylene Pomeroy said.

-The couple went to stay with family in Benicia, but later asked their son, who was in Yuba City to retrieve some items from his home, to check on their house.
+The couple went to stay with family in Benicia, but later asked their son, who was in Yuba City to retrieve some items from his home, to check on their house while he was in town.

 “The back gate was open and the front door was wide open, so he called the police right away,” she said.
 “They came and searched the house and it was pretty much thrashed.
 They had thrashed everything.”